Company Timeline

-2011: the First Product Line-up of Litmotors
+2011: The First Product Line-up of Litmotors

 Wild Factory creates a 1:1 ‘looks-like’ model for the C-1.